DanaNussair/DjangoArticles/README.md

   - Windows: `source venv/Scripts/activate`
   - Mac/Linux: `source venv/bin/activate`
 - Install packages `pip install -m requirements.txt`
+- Create a .env file and include the variable `PROJECT_SECRET_KEY`, in order to generate a key you can do the following:
+  - Run `python manage.py shell`
+  - Inside the shell perform: `from django.core.management.utils import get_random_secret_key`
+  - Then call the function `get_random_secret_key()`
+  - Copy the string and place it inside the .env variable.
 - Migrate the models `python manage.py migrate`
 - Then runserver `python manage.py runserver`